Matthew (album)

 Matthew is the fifth studio album by American rapper and producer Kool Keith.
 It was released on July 25, 2000, via Funky Ass Records.
 The entire record was produced by Kool Keith himself, except for track 16, produced by KutMasta Kurt, and it contains guest appearances by Freddie Foxxx and Black Silver.
-Matthew peaked at #36 on the US Billboard Independent Albums and #47 on the Heatseekers Albums.
+Matthew peaked at number 36 on the US Billboard Independent Albums and #47 on the Heatseekers Albums.